Why Should I Take Computer Science Courses at Edmonds College?

 Yes!
-Students registered in Computer Science courses at Edmonds Community College are eligible to use certain software packages under the department's license agreement with Microsoft™.
+Students registered in Computer Science courses at Edmonds College are eligible to use certain software packages under the department's license agreement with Microsoft™.
 Please check with the department for details.

 How Easy Is it to Transfer?

-If a transferring student has a good GPA, especially in Computer Science and Mathematics, most Computer Science departments at universities and colleges in Washington state and beyond are very eager to accept Edmonds CC graduates.
+If a transferring student has a good GPA, especially in Computer Science and Mathematics, most Computer Science departments at universities and colleges in Washington state and beyond are very eager to accept Edmonds College graduates.